Doug is a Master Degreed Systems and Industrial Engineer. He lives in Gilbert Arizona.

 - Initial purchase is the open price on 12/22/1998.

-- AIM decisions are based on the closing price of the stock on the last trading day of the month for monthly assessment frequency, last trading day of the week for weekly assessment frequency or closing price for that day for daily assessment frequency.
+- AIM decisions are based on the closing price of the stock on the last trading day of the month for monthly assessment frequency, the last trading day of the week for weekly assessment frequency or the closing price for that day for daily assessment frequency.

 - Buy or sell price is the open price of the stock on the next trading day following an AIM decision.

-- Buy or sell orders are triggered only if AIM market order is +/- 5% of the current equity value of the portfolio.
+- Buy or sell orders are triggered only if the AIM market order is +/- 5% of the current equity value of the portfolio.

-- Cash shortfalls will be funded and the cash account will be set to zero until a sell order is executed.
+- Cash shortfalls will be funded, and the cash account will be set to zero until a sell order is executed.

 - Rate of return on Cash reserve is 0.5% APR.